Active learning: Science of active learning

-Active learning has been shown to be superior to teachings in promoting both comprehension and memory.
-The reason it is so effective is that it draws on underlying characteristics of how the brain operates during learning.
+Active learning can be used effectively for teaching comprehension and memory.
+The reason it is efficient is that it draws on underlying characteristics of how the brain operates during learning.
 These characteristics have been documented by thousands of empirical studies (e.g., Smith & Kosslyn, 2011) and have been organized into a set of principles.
 Each of these principles can be drawn on by various active learning exercises.
 They also offer a framework for designing activities that will promote learning; when used systematically, Stephen Kosslyn (2017) notes these principles enable students to "learn effectively—sometimes without even trying to learn".

 The principles of learning

 One way to organize the empirical literature on learning and memory specifies 16 distinct principles, which fall under two umbrella "maxims".
 The first maxim, "Think it Through", includes principles related to paying close attention and thinking deeply about new information.
 The second, "Make and Use Associations", focuses on techniques for organizing, storing, and retrieving information.

 The principles can be summarized as follows.